Updated: Mar 21

-We planned a one week multifamily adventure to commemorate the graduating seniors in the group, and to throw the kids a family trip mixed with friends, mountains, lake, and lifetime memories.
+We planned a one week multifamily adventure to commemorate the graduating seniors in the group, and to throw a family trip mixed with friends, mountains, lake, and lifetime memories.

-My thoughts.... one week in the same place?
+My question.... can we spend one week in the same place?
 The whole time?

 Our answer: Absolutely.

 Here is how to enjoy a week in Lake Lure with your friends/ family!

 Road Trip Travels:

 First - Snacks!
 Make sure you have some favorites for each person in the car.
 Stock up on drinks and items that would be tempting to stop for.
 Bring items to hold over hunger (granola bars or premade sandwiches).

 Second - Music!
 Good music can help the trip drive go smoother.
 Especially those favorites you haven't heard in a while!